 In a smaller bowl, mix together warm milk, almond butter, and maple syrup until smooth and uniform.

 Add wet mixture to dry mixture and stir until there are no dry "pockets" left.
+Stir in blueberries.

 Scoop about 1/2 cup of oatmeal mixture into each cavity of a non-stick (or greased) 12-count muffin pan.
 Lightly press mixture into each cavity so that the top of each muffin is smooth.